amp-up-io/qti3-item-player-vue3/README.md

-The Amp-up.io QTI 3 Player Component ("QTI 3 Player") is a 100% JavaScript component that aims to encapsulate the best practices and behaviors of the IMS Global/1EdTech QTI 3 Assessment Item specification.
+This is the **Vue 3 version** of the original Amp-up.io QTI 3 Player Component ("QTI 3 Player") which was originally built with Vue 2.6.

-**This is the Vue 3 version** of the original Amp-up.io QTI 3 Player which was built with Vue 2.6.
+The QTI 3 Player is a 100% JavaScript component that aims to encapsulate the best practices and behaviors of the 1EdTech QTI 3 Assessment **Item** specification.

 A conforming QTI 3 authoring or exporting system can construct a QTI 3 Item XML solution that will "play" authentically and reliably in the QTI 3 Player - according to the Best Practices Implementation Guide which can be found here: